Applying for funding of freestanding doctoral courses

 Type of doctoral courses that can be granted funding by the Course and Programme Committee:

-- General science courses according to the General syllabus for doctoral education (labelled with * in LADOK).
+- Compulsory and general science/generic courses according to the General syllabus for doctoral education.

 - Courses that support the application of statistical knowledge (e g statistics with R and various large statistical programmes) across the borders of the doctoral programmes.